-Erik Vance is a native Bay Area writer replanted in Mexico as a non-native species.
+Erik Vance is an award-winning science journalist based in Baltimore.
 Before becoming a writer he was, at turns, a biologist, a rock climbing guide, an environmental consultant, and an environmental educator.
+He graduated in 2006 from the UC Santa Cruz science writing program and became a magazine freelancer soon after.

-His first book, Suggestible You, is about how the mind and body continually twist and shape our realities.
+His first book, Suggestible You, published by National Geographic, is about how the mind and body continually twist and shape our realities.
 While researching the book he was poked, prodded, burned, electrocuted, hypnotized and even cursed by a witchdoctor, all in the name of science.

 Photo Credit: Sarah Rice Photography